alfateam/orange-orm/docs/docs.md

 string is default null,
 guid is default null,
 date is default null,
-binary is default null
+binary is default null,
+boolean is default false,
-booean is default false
+json is default null
 */

 Customer.primaryColumn('cId').guid().as('id').default(null);